Tellusant/docs/articles-posts/fmcg-demand-levers.md

+---
+title: "FMCG Demand Leversr"
+description: "We are often asked what levers can be pulled to stimulate demand.
+Is there a systematic taxonomy that can always can be used?
+Yes."
+image: /assets/social-card-pub.png
+---

-# FMCG Demand Levers
+# Fast-Moving Consumer Goods Demand Levers

 *Dr. Staffan Canback*

 ---
 We are often asked what levers can be pulled to stimulate demand.
 Is there a systematic taxonomy that can always can be used?
+Yes.

 The graph summarizes the seven levers that always apply.
 Most readers will recognize them; the framework just creates a coherent whole.